shettyshrikanth/stories-for-my-little-angels/README.md

 |1 | [Clever girl, father and the Landlord](#clever-girl-father-and-the-landlord)|
 |2 | [Kafka And Little Girl](#kafka-and-little-girl)|

-### Clever girl, father and the Landlord
+## Clever girl, father and the Landlord

-Many years ago in a small Indian village, a farmer had the misfortune of owing a large sum of money to a village moneylender.
+Many years ago in a small Indian village, a farmer had the misfortune of owing a large sum of money to a village moneylender. <br />
 The Moneylender , who was old and ugly, fancied the farmer’s beautiful daughter.
 So, he proposed a bargain.
-He said he would forgo the farmer’s debt if he could marry his daughter.
+He said he would forgo the farmer’s debt if he could marry his daughter. <br />
 Both the farmer and his daughter were horrified by the proposal.
 So, the cunning money-lender suggested that they let providence decide the matter.
 He told them that he would put a black Pebble and a white pebble into an empty money bag.
-Then the girl would Have to pick one pebble from the bag.
+Then the girl would Have to pick one pebble from the bag.<br />

-- If she picked the black pebble, she would become his wife and her father’s debt would be forgiven.
+- If she picked the black pebble, she would become his wife and her father’s debt would be forgiven
-- If she picked the white pebble she need not marry him and her father’s debt would still be forgiven.
+- If she picked the white pebble she need not marry him and her father’s debt would still be forgiven
-- But if she refused to pick a pebble, her father would be thrown into Jail.
+- But if she refused to pick a pebble, her father would be thrown into Jail

 They were standing on a pebble strewn path in the farmer’s field.
 As They talked, the moneylender bent over to pick up two pebbles.
 As he Picked them up, the sharp-eyed girl noticed that he had picked up two Black pebbles and put them into the bag.